kongali1720/kongali-security/README.md

 * IOC collections
 * Threat intelligence data

-The architecture is intended to support modular integrations with external threat intelligence providers.
+Future versions may support modular integrations with external threat intelligence providers.

-External integrations should be implemented through secure configuration and should never expose API keys, credentials, or other secrets in source code.
+External integrations should use secure configuration and must never expose API keys, credentials, private keys, or other secrets in source code.

 ---

 ## 🧬 IOC Analysis

-Kongali Security provides a foundation for identifying and classifying common Indicators of Compromise.
+Kongali Security provides the foundation for identifying and classifying common Indicators of Compromise.

 Supported IOC categories include: